 Orders must be placed by members or an authorized designee.

 Members may give signature authority on their SIBCR accounts to designees.
 The authorization may include dollar limits on the purchasing authority.
 SIBCR will periodically review the signature authority on members' accounts.

 There are several methods to send the PO to SIBCR.
-After the PO is signed it can be scanned and emailed to SIBCR; mailed to the SIBCR administrative address above; hand carried to Building 7 and dropped in the lock box located by the front door; or faxed to 206-204-6190, ATTN: Accounting Dept.
+After the PO is signed, it can be scanned and emailed to SIBCR; mailed to the SIBCR administrative address above; hand carried to Building 101, 3rd floor and dropped in the lock box located near the elevator; or faxed to 206-204-6190, ATTN: Accounting Dept.

 The member or designee should verify receipt of the complete order and inspect for damage, defects, or other errors.